FrontedTee/practise/Readme.md

 ## Moov

-** A library that allows beginners perform basic web animations using normal language **
+** Moov is an open source library that allows beginners perform basic web animations using normal language.
+**

 ## Documentation